STAY AT WWU AND ASSISTANCE

 - In the section “Arzt- Psychotherapeutensuche”, enter your address in the left field at the top.

 - In the right field at the top, select “Allgemeinmedizin”.

 - For a doctor who speaks English, now select “English” or another language in the next fields under the keyword "Besonderheiten (beruhen auf Selbstauskünften)”.
 The system then filters only English-speaking doctors in their area.

-If you are vaccinated at a doctor´s study, also bring your passport, the registration of your address (the so-called „Anmeldung“) and, if available, the vaccination booklet for the appointment.
+Once you chose a doctor, contact her or him and make an appointment for vaccination.
+This might be possible also via the website.
+For the appointment bring your passport, the registration of your address (the so-called „Anmeldung“) and, if available, the vaccination booklet for the appointment.
 Without the latter, you will receive a substitute certificate from the MD.